balena-io-experimental/bprompt/README.md

 - `bprompt -print`: Print a list of accounts that it knows about

+- `bprompt -show`: Show the current state of your token and API endpoint

 - `bprompt -switch`: Switch to one of those accounts.
-This is mean
+This is meant
   to:

   - symlink `~/.balena/token` to `~/.balena/token.[account name]`